Radeus Labs at SciTech 2026: Supporting Space and Satcom Systems

 Radeus Labs will be in attendance at SciTech 2026 to connect with engineers and program leaders addressing today’s aerospace challenges.

 Computing engineers and technical staff supporting simulation labs, test environments, or systems integration efforts will find value in the discussions around compute platforms, infrastructure tradeoffs, and scaling workloads.
-At Booth 112, the Radeus team will be available to talk through real engineering problems and share insights grounded in years of working with mission-filtered requirements.
+At Booth 112, the Radeus team will be available to talk through real engineering problems and share insights grounded in years of working with mission-filtered requirements, including applications tied to satellite signal controls systems and complex SATCOM environments.

 The 16-Slot Server has resonated with professionals building card-dense computing systems, and it will be on display for attendees interested in scalable compute and connectivity options.